cmwange/gisongcs/README.md

 to set the compte zone to us-central1-b zone

 Step 3: Pull (and/or create ) docker images.
-For this exrcise we pull two images: geoserver and postgis, and create the third one: NGINX Web Server.
+For this exrcise we pull two existing images: geoserver and postgis, and create the third one: NGINX Web Server.
+We create because we want to customise the web content.
+We pull because we want to resue existing images.
+Reuse saves time and money.

 $ docker pull mdillon/postgis
 $ docker pull kartoza/geoserver